texas painted barn

 While there are situations in which workers are legitimately running their own businesses and properly treated as independent contractors who are not entitled to receive overtime, employers are not allowed to mischaracterize employee roles to avoid paying overtime compensation.

 If properly classified as an independent contractor under Texas law, workers are typically eligible for only the specific compensation bargained for in a contract.
+If you believe you have been misclassified at your job, contact the employment lawyers at the Lore Law Firm today.

 Wage Payments